-- Create a display and promotional board about using traction footwear to prevent winter slips and falls in your workplace.
+- Create a display and promotional board about a safety topic, such as using traction footwear to prevent slips and falls.

 - Implement a "virtual safety store" (a page on your intranet with links to recommended vendors) where employees can learn about recommended home safety products such as carbon monoxide detectors and fire extinguishers.

-- Issue awards or plaques to recognize employees who point out safety hazards, for example, a plaque on a machine that states, "This machine made safer by John Smith."
+- Issue awards or plaques to recognize employees who point out safety hazards, for example, a plaque on a machine that states, "This machine made safer by Sarah Smith."

-- Have fun at meetings by incorporating a quiz, team-building exercise, compelling video, etc.
+- Have fun at meetings by incorporating quizzes, team-building exercises, compelling videos, etc.

-At Kowalski's, safety committee members are encouraged to bring a guest to each meeting, who can be an employee at any level of the company.
-This helps increase safety awareness and sustainability of the safety organizing agency (committee).
+- Encourage safety committee members to bring a guest to each meeting, who can be an employee at any level of the company.
+This helps increase safety awareness and sustainability of the committee.